AllTheMods/alltheguides/docs/atma/mobfarms.md

     -   They **CANNOT** increase your L2 difficulty.
     -   They **CANNOT** apply effects from Curios you have equipped.
-    -   Your player stats (like critical hit chance/damage from held items) **CANNOT** be applied to the laser/leech damage.
+    -   Your player stats (like critical hit chance/damage from held items) **CANNOT** be applied to the spike damage.
     -   They will **NOT** drop items that require a player kill, like `Grave Dust` from **Corail Tombstone**.

 ---